 The next big advantage of getting a business line of credit is timing.

-Most lenders report your timely payments to the credit bureaus, which builds your positive credit history.
+Some lenders report your timely payments to the credit bureaus, which builds your positive credit history.

-While there are a lot of advantages, this type of short-term financing comes with it’s own set of disadvantages too.
+While there are a lot of advantages, this type of short-term financing comes with its own set of disadvantages too.

 For one, you may be required to provide your lender with updated financials on your business when you’re ready to draw on your account.